cabforum/code-signing/docs/CSBR.md

 ### 4.9.6  Revocation checking requirement for relying parties

- Certificate MAY have a one-to-one relationship or one-to-many relationship with the signed Code.
+ A Certificate MAY have a one-to-one relationship or one-to-many relationship with the signed Code.
 Regardless, revocation of a Certificate may invalidate the Code Signatures on all signed Code, some of which could be perfectly sound.
-Because of this, the CA MAY specify a revocation date in a CRL or OCSP response to time-bind the set of software affected by the revocation, and software should continue to treat objects containing a timestamp dated before the revocation date as valid.
+Because of this, the CA MAY specify the time at which the Certificate is first considered to be invalid in the `revocationDate` field of a CRL entry or the `revocationTime` field of an OCSP response to time-bind the set of software affected by the revocation[^*], and software should continue to treat objects containing a timestamp dated before the revocation date as valid.

+[^*]: Backdating the `revocationDate` field is an exception to best practice described in RFC 5280 (section 5.3.2); however, these Requirements specify the use of the `revocationDate` field to convey the “invalidity date” to support Application Software Supplier software implementations that process the `revocationDate` field as the date when the Certificate is first considered to be invalid.

 ### 4.9.7 CRL issuance frequency